SantiagoMSalazar/Booky/English/Academic-One/Exercises.md

 # Excercise
 Different - In my culture the people usually use the shoes in the house.

-2. Opening a door for someone is a polite action
+2. Opening a door for someone is a polite action in my culture.
+3. Splitting a reastaurant bill with a friend is a ty